IntersectMBO/interim-constitution/cardano-constitution-0.txt

 #### Section 2

 Initially, the Constitutional Committee shall be composed of seven members.
-The initial Constitutional Committee members shall serve an inaugural term of 73 epochs starting from the date of the Chang hard fork.
+The Interim Constitutional Committee members shall serve an inaugural term of 73 epochs starting from the date of the Chang hard fork.
 Thereafter, through an on-chain governance action, Ada holders may adjust the number of members on the Constitutional Committee in accordance with the